Recently updated on November 17th, 2022

 If its not important, you shouldn’t see it

 Almost, every email client has the ability to filter, organize, & junk mail as soon as it hits your inbox.
 This process is normally considered to be a rule.
 Setup these rules to filter important from non-important, thus minimizing the amount of mail you have to sift through on a day-to-day basis.

 Avoid the fluff

 When writing your emails, try to keep them short and to the point.
 This approach helps to save time for both parties.
 You will be writing less, and the recipient will spend less time reading it.
-All important information your including should be clear and concise.
+All important information included should be clear and concise.

-Clean is organize, is efficient, is peace of mind
+Clean is organized, is efficient, is peace of mind

 Keep your inbox clean.
-Once an email has been read, file it away, label, or archive it.
-It is also OK to delete mail unless it is something you think you will would like/need to reference later.
-I think we all gone to the hassle of having to crawl through 50 emails to find 1.
+Once an email has been read, file it away, label it, or archive it.
+It is also OK to delete mail unless it is something you think you would like/need to reference later.
+I think we have all gone through the hassle of having to crawl through 50 emails to find 1.
 That is a headache in the making.

 Decide when to check your mail

-Alot of us have a bad habit of checking and responding to emails as soon as they arrive.
+A lot of us have a bad habit of checking and responding to emails as soon as they arrive.
 This constant disruption of completing your tasks dramatically decreases your productivity.
-Try checking your mail at particular times in the day, possibly morning, lunch, and before the end of day.
+Try checking your mail at particular times in the day, possibly morning, during lunch, and before the end of the day.
 With these schedules in place, you’ll have large blocks of time dedicated to productive work.